-The importance of this week’s mental health topic is acknowledging the different types of depression and how it can affect women in different stages throughout their lives.
-Depression is commonly associated with a mood disorder.
-Relatively, women have higher rates of depression than men, and this could result in three main factors that include biological, hormone, and social.
-There has been an influx of research on medications and medical conditions that could be a major contributor to depression.
-Many people associate the feeling of depression as constantly being sad, but that’s the only portion.
-Other symptoms could physical, emotional, and mental.
+The importance of this week’s mental health topic is acknowledging the different types of depression and how it can affect women differently.
+Depression is a commonly associated mood disorder.
+Relatively, women have higher rates of depression than men, and this could result in three main factors that include biological, hormonal, and social.
+There has been an influx of research on medications and medical conditions that could contribute to depression.
+Many people associate the feeling of depression as constantly being sad, but that’s only a small portion.
+Other symptoms could be physical, emotional, and mental issues.
 Some of the most common physical symptoms are aches or pains, headaches, cramps, or digestive problems.
-As women, we go through different changes and phases throughout our lives, which can be triggering our bodies and a cause a multitude of issues.
-Hormone imbalance can cause many issues, including depression.
+As women, we go through different changes and phases throughout our lives, which can be triggering for our bodies and cause an imbalance of hormones.
 The four common types of depression many women face are pregnancy, the postpartum period, perimenopause, and the menstrual cycle.

 Mental health awareness is important to our community, and BGH is thrilled to provide our audience with informative articles every week to shed light on health issues that persist in our community and fighting against the barriers when it comes to racial discrepancies in the healthcare field.
 Thanks to our partnership with two trusted and reliable health organizations Medline Plus and the National Library of Medicine, we can find and write about health topics that matter to African-American women.

 If you would like to educate yourself on different mental health topics, then visit http://medlineplus.gov/ an online information service, produced by the National Library of Medicine where consumers can view the latest health articles and content.
 If you are a consumer interested in reading medical publications such as journals, dictionaries, or even blogs then go to https://www.nlm.nih.gov/ website of the National Library of Medicine.